 A WELL OF LIVING WATERS

 Tender Grapes are refreshing and come in green, red, yellow, black, and pink.
 The color of food holds great meaning, but that’s another topic for another post.
 Grapes in general are full of nutrients and have a high antioxidant content.
 They are good for your eyes, your skin, and help defend your body from aging.
 Spiritually, a cluster of grapes is a symbol of abundance and prosperity, but sour grapes are a reminder that while sin appears good, it will leave a distasteful and unpleasant taste in your mouth.
 Mind you, grapes are an enticing and romantically playful snack.

 Milk biblical and spiritually symbolizes marital bliss and foundational/fundamental (milk) truth.
 As for drink, sheep’s milk is better for you than goat and cow’s milk.
-(Camel milk is a very close second.)
+(Camel milk is a very close second and is considered only in times of health issues, as it is not “kosher”.)
 Large consumption of sheep’s milk is linked to longevity of life.
 Large quantities of vitamins and minerals necessary for optimum health can be found naturally in sheep’s milk (and in nearly perfect ratio and balance!).
 Additionally, it is very homogeneous and less likely to cause high cholesterol.

 Saffron enhances sexual expression (aphrodisiac qualities) and libido.
 A powerful anti-oxidant, it is a mood enhancer and is great for battling depression.
 Saffron reduces PMS symptoms and is beneficial for women during pregnancy.
 To date, it is the most expensive spice in the world.
 It is also known for suppressing the appetite.
 It has a number of additional health benefits, but these are the ones that immediately stand out.
 The best way to consume saffron is as a milk.